Search

 Back to top

-The cause of this degenerative joint disease is not known.
-Some researchers claim that one cause of the degenerative joint disease is mechanical overstrain or stress, such as rapid, repetitive movements and the use of force in extreme positions that could result in joint trauma.
-Another theory is that mechanical overload breaks the cartilage.
-However, many researchers do not agree with these theories of mechanical origin.
-They suggest that some factors, including mechanical stress, may activate the release of certain substances that destroy the cartilage.
-In any event, these are causes that could happen in the workplace or through non-work activities.
+This degenerative joint disease is typically caused by mechanical overstrain or stress, such as rapid, repetitive movements and the use of force in extreme positions that could result in joint trauma.
+Mechanical overload can also breakdown the cartilage.
+These causes can happen in the workplace or through non-work activities.

 Should osteoarthritis be an occupational concern?